kovetskiy/mark/README.md

 base_url = "http://confluence.local"
 ```

+*NOTE: Cloud Confluence also need to specify /wiki path to the base_url
+parameter.*

 Mark understands extended file format, which, still being valid markdown,
 contains several metadata headers, which can be used to locate page inside
 Confluence instance and update it accordingly.